Addressing requirements for crosstalk-free quantum-gate operation in many-body nanofiber cavity QED systems: Model for a nanofiber-cavity QED system

 \subsection{Setup and physical addressing mechanisms}

 We consider a physical setup of a nanofiber-cavity QED system as shown in Fig.~\ref{fig:setup}.
 An ensemble of $N$ $^{133}$Cs atoms is trapped close to an optical nanofiber with radius $a$ at a radial distance of $r$ from the fiber center.
 Fiber Bragg gratings (FBG) inscribed in the fiber core at a distance of $L_\mathrm{cav}$ constitute a one-sided cavity in which the mirror decay rate of the input mirror is much higher than the decay rate of the nearly perfectly reflective end mirror $\kappa_r\gg\kappa_t$.
+The decay rates can be actively tuned using thermal expansion \cite{kato2015strong}.
 The atoms undergo spontaneous emission into free space at a rate of $2\gamma$ and they are coupled to the guided fiber mode with strengths $g_n$ that may differ for each atom.
 Light is assumed to propagate along the $z$-direction and targeted atoms are moved to a fixed position $r_0$ close to the fiber.
+In practice, the distance $r_0$ is determined by the minima of the trapping potential generated by the optical tweezer beam interfering with its reflection from the fiber surface \cite{thompson2013coupling}.
+Similarly, the interference pattern might limit the atom-fiber distance of non-targeted atoms for small values $r\lesssim\lambda_\mathrm{tweezer}$.
 The computational basis for the neutral atom qubits is encoded in the states $\ket{0}:=\ket{6 S_{1/2},\; F = 3,\; m_F = 0}$ and $\ket{1}:=\ket{6 S_{1/2},\; F = 4,\; m_F = 0}$ in the level structure of $^{133}$Cs, as shown in Fig.~\ref{fig:cesium}.
 The transition between these states is commonly used for atomic clocks and has a frequency of $\omega_q\approx 2\pi\times9.1926$ GHz \cite{steck2003cesium,burgardt2023measuring}.
 The $\ket{1}$ state is coupled to the cavity via the Cesium D2-line transition at $\lambda\approx 852.3$ nm and the excited state $\ket{e}:=\vert 6 P_{3/2},\; F = 5,\; m_F = 0\rangle$.
 The energy of the $\ket{e}$ state is tunable via an AC Stark shift on an additional transition at $\lambda\approx 1470$ nm.
 The cavity coupling strength as a function of the atomic distance from the fiber is given by \cite{kato2015strong}

 where $\phi(\mathbf{r}) = \vert\mathbf{E}(\mathbf{r})\vert$, the transition frequency is $\omega$ and $\mu = \tilde{\mu}ea_0$ is the transition dipole moment with elementary charge $e$ and Bohr radius $a_0$.
 For the Cesium D2 line the dipole moment is $\tilde{\mu} = 4.4837\times f$ with some factor $f$ depending on the polarization and the Zeeman sublevel $\ket{F;m_F}$.
 For our choice of $\ket{1}\leftrightarrow\ket{e}$ and $\pi$-polarized light, we have $f = -\sqrt{5/18}$ \cite{steck2003cesium}.
 The mode volume of the dielectric nanofiber cavity is calculated via the cavity length and only for the fundamental $\mathrm{HE}_{11}$ mode according to